dllargent/CS4MS-Website/README.md

 ### Components
 This contains html files for reused components across the site.
 If the head, footer, or navbar is changed here, it will change on every page.

+### Additional Notes
+- Testing Framework
+    - ***Future developers:*** This project has had some issues with deployment to the live site in the past.
+      It would be in your best interest to set up a testing framework before making any modifications to the PHP code, which will ensure that everything is working correctly before a new version is deployed.
+Please remove this section from the README once a testing framework has been implemented.

 ## Miscellaneous
 NOTE: The CS4MSPromoVideoCC/CS4MSPromoVideoCC.mp4 file is not included in this repo.
 Apparently the file is too large.